A real success story

 Every organization needs to take advantage of the accumulated knowledge, what is essentially the knowledge of individuals working in its organization.
 Therefore, it is necessary a system that reaches all employees and allows the creation of new and value-added knowledge.

-As global marketing manager, I created some virtual spaces to promote the exchange of ideas, experiences and best practices between marketing teams located in different countries.
+As a global marketing manager, I created some virtual spaces to promote the exchange of ideas, experiences and best practices between marketing teams located in different countries.
 I noticed that exchanging information was quite important for my colleagues, not only because of the value of the information itself but also because they felt that they were listened to, respected and valued.
 In my opinion, this sense of belonging made them work better and they became willing participants.
 Gallup tells us organizations that double the rate of engaged employees, among other factors, win an average of 147% higher earnings per share.

 You may think that this kind of virtual spaces is expensive but it is not.
 In fact, we are talking about a place where people can share information or discuss different topics.
 Have you got a Google or Yahoo account?
 If you have one, you can create from now a group and invite people to join it, you can store information in your Google Drive account and provide access to your colleagues.
 You have already a technical structure to support collaboration and allow access to information.